 A smooth project requires the right preparation, and it can be very overwhelming to navigate as the homeowner, especially if this is your first major renovation.
 Let's go through the process and show you what to expect when you're expecting... a beautiful new home. (sometimes you can't fight the corny)

 Intake and On-Boarding

-During initial inquiry we learn about your design goals, style, and get an idea of your budget.
-To help refine your design style, we create a shared Pinterest board to pull inspiration from.
+During the initial inquiry, we learn about your design goals and style.
+To help refine your design style, we create a shared Pinterest board to pull inspiration.
 It is important that you and your family feel comfortable with the designer you're working with, so we like to take some time and get to know each other as well.
 If you're ready to move forward, we set up your design dashboard.
-Your dashboard give you access to pay invoices, approve materials, and see you're timeline.
-Next step is when we get design ball rolling!
+Your dashboard gives you access to pay invoices, approve materials, and see you're timeline.
+The next step is when we get the design ball rolling!

-Schematic Design Initial measurements and room conditions are recorded to provide space planning, layout and elevations for your home,.
-During this, we further refine your design goals through the Pinterest board and continually check in your design goals.
+Schematic and Conceptual Design Initial measurements and room conditions are recorded to provide space planning, layout and elevations for your home.
+During this phase, we further refine your design goals through the Pinterest board and continually check in your design goals.
 Also, It is normal for goals to change throughout the process.
 Layout and elevations with general design direction are drafted for the next phase, and if permits are required they are submitted for approval now.

 Let the fun times begin!
 In the design development, we take the information sourced from the schematic phase and start to put the materials together.
 Here you can expect your concept board, samples, and design plan.
 Since COVID is still causing shipment issues we order all of your materials before demo starts.
 Concept board sign-off and material approval are required to order your materials.